firoyj/firoyj/README.md

-👋 Hi there, I’m Fiona Roy, you can find samples of my writing here https://firoyj.github.io/Portfolio-1/ and (https://github.com/firoyj/Fiona-Roy/blob/main/docs/index.md)](https://firoyj.github.io/Portfolio-2/)
+👋 Hi there, I’m Fiona Roy, you can find samples of my writing here https://firoyj.github.io/Portfolio-1/ and https://firoyj.github.io/Portfolio-2/

-✏️ I'm a Native English technical writer
+✏️ Native English technical writer

-🚀 Working in Web3, Blockchain and SaaS in general
+🚀 Working in Web3, Blockchain and SaaS

 💡 A fan of Docs-as-Code, open source and agile approaches